jaqarrick/webrtc-info/readme.md

 ### Signaling

-A method to send SDP to another party or client that we want to communicate with.
+A method to send SDP and ICE candidates to another party or client that we want to communicate with.
+Before a P2P connection is established, signaling servers relay the information for both clients to connect to eachother.

+Signaling can occur through a variety of methods.
+In the demo, the signaling occurs with a simple socket.io server.

 ## Attribution